Braves vs. Mariners Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded at least one hit in nine straight games.
-In his last 10 games he is hitting .317 with two doubles, five home runs, five walks and six RBI.
+- Acuna hopes to build on a 10-game hitting streak in this matchup.
+In his last 10 outings he is hitting .375 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games